 I didn’t remember where my wife was, which did not seem especially strange to me.
 Checking my computer calendar, I clicked on Today and saw Celia was in Boston.
 I couldn’t remember why she was there or what day it was.
 I kept looking at the calendar to remind myself and promptly forgot.
 Somehow I called Celia and said, “My brain isn’t working properly.”
 She phoned our neighbors and, luckily, Jim was in and came to our house.
 Celia, trained as an occupational therapist and very worried that I had had a stroke, asked Jim to have me raise both hands and smile.
 I obeyed his request and had no problem.
 She called the local hospital and they decided to have Jim bring me there while she drove home for two hours at high speed.

 I have no memory of driving with Jim to the hospital or of being admitted.

 It felt like I was dreaming.
 In the middle of a dream, one’s experience of the moment seems normal, but memories of prior moments vanish almost immediately.

 But this was a waking dream.

-I was not agitated or angry, as some TGA victims are.
+Unlike some TGA victims, I was not agitated or angry.
 Instead, I was curious about what was going on and continually attempted to use available higher functioning memory aids—my computer calendar, phone, and the people around me—to regain an understanding of what was happening.
 I had limited success, and repeated my questions and observations over and over again.